-- 1. Employee will be compensated at time and one-half for all hours worked over 171 in a 28-day work period as outlined in the Fair Labor Standards Act, Section 207(k) under the law enforcement exemption.
+- Employee will be compensated at time and one-half for all hours worked over 171 in a 28-day work period as outlined in the Fair Labor Standards Act, Section 207(k) under the law enforcement exemption.
 Hours worked includes both voluntary and mandatory training that is compensable, however does not include vacation, holidays, sick leave and personal business days. - 2.
 Having met the FLSA requirements of overtime, a contractual agreement is made that employees will be compensated for time worked in excess of eight (8) hours per day or in excess of the 171 hours worked in the 28 day work period at the rate of time and one-half the scheduled rate of pay for such employees.
 Compensable voluntary training under the contractual agreement will be paid at straight pay.
-(Effective with the implementation of MOU #4 for 12 hours shifts in 2016, overtime shall be calculated per the MOU).